shreshtapadala/EDA/README.md

 About the DataSet:

-The sinking of the Titanic is onr of the most infamous shipwreks in history.
+The sinking of the Titanic is one of the most infamous shipwreks in history.
 The Titanic sank after colliding with an iceberg, killing 1502 out of 2224 passengers and crew.
-This is a titanic dataset and we study and explore the features related to the survival of the passengers.
+This is a titanic dataset.
+Here we study and explore the features related to the survival of the passengers.

 Exploratory Data Analysis (EDA) Using Python Libraries :